 Best beach hotel for foodies: Pebble Beach, Barton-on-Sea

-This award-winning restaurant with rooms on the south coast sits on a clifftop, and has become famous for its restaurant which uses delicious seasonal produce.
-Due to COVID-19 they’re no longer serving breakfast or afternoon tea, but they are still offering lunch and dinner from Wednesday through Sunday (12pm-8:30pm).
-You can also order a pizza and sit on their famous sun terrace, with sweeping views over the Solent to the Isle of Wight.
+This award-winning restaurant with rooms on the south coast sits on a clifftop, and has become famous for its seasonal fine dining menu.
+Food is served from 12pm until last orders at 8:30pm, both inside the restaurant and on the famous sun terrace; which has sweeping views over the Solent to the Isle of Wight.
 As for sleeping, this boutique hotel only has four rooms, all decorated in subtle neutral tones.
 They each have king size beds, decked out in soft Egyptian cotton sheets, and the bathrooms are stocked with White Company toiletries.

 Are you ready to hit the beach?